boobybear/boobybear/README.md

 - 👋 Hi, I’m @boobybear
 - 👀 I’m interested in making games/web dev
-- 🌱 I’m currently learning how to make games :3
+- 🌱 I’m currently learning how to make games
-- 💞️ I’m looking to collaborate on Web dev projeectss
+- 💞️ I’m looking to collaborate on Web dev projeects
 - 📫 How to reach me @61amour on disc and @61am.our on ig
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i graduated college before high school